PengfeiLi0218/fixofx/README.md

 ## fakeofx.py ##

 The `fakeofx.py` script generates real-ish-seeming OFX for testing and demo purposes.
-You can generate a few fake OFX files using the script, and upload them to Wesabe to try it out or demonstrate it without showing your real account data to anyone.
+You can generate a few fake OFX files using the script, and <strike>
+upload them to Wesabe</strike> view them using [gnucash](https://www.gnucash.org) to view the transactions in a gui.

 The script uses some real demographic data to make the fake transactions it lists look real, but otherwise it isn't at all sophisticated.
 It will randomly choose to generate a checking or credit card statement and has no options.

+To genetate an ofx file:

+    ./fakeofx.py > out.ofx

+By default 90 days of transactions are generated from today(), going back 90 days.

+To generate two years/730 days of transactions:

+    export days = 730
+    ./fakeofx.py > out.ofx

 ## Contributing ##